Examples

 Example 1

-The following example code creates an element, a range table for the element, a muon object with momentum 200 MeV/c and outputs the range,
+The following example code creates an element, a range table for the element, a muon object, and outputs the range at muon momentum 200 MeV/c and 1 GeV kinetic energy,

 using namespace std;